Amberg: Jewish history

 Jews had settled in Amberg before 1294, when the first documentation can be found.
 Shortly after, in 1298, thirteen of the town Jews died during the Rindfleisch massacres.
-Nevertheless, in 1347 six families received permission to settle in Amberg and twenty years after, in 1367, a Yeshivah was opened in it, though the Jewish community was expelled from Amberg in 1403.
+Nevertheless, in 1347 six families received permission to settle in Amberg and twenty years after, in 1367, a Yeshivah was opened in it, although the Jewish community was expelled from Amberg in 1403.
 Upon the expulsion, the synagogue was annexed to the nearby church.
 Twelve Jews remained in town in 1942.
-The few survivors returned to the town after 1945, and a displaced persons camp named Amberg - located nearby the town - housed mostly Jewish refugees and survivors.
-As a result of immigration from the former USSR to Germany, the Jewish population in town grew to about 275 in 2003.
-A synagogue exists in town nowadays.
+The few survivors returned to the town after 1945, and a displaced persons camp named Amberg-near the town-housed mostly Jewish refugees and survivors.
+As a result of immigration from the former USSR to Germany, the Jewish population grew to about 275 in 2003.
+There is a synagogue in town.

 Subdistricts

 Amberg has 25 sub-districts, which include its surrounding villages: